terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_keypair_v2.html.markdown

 * `name` - (Required) A unique name for the keypair.
 Changing this creates a new keypair.

+* `user_id` - (Optional) The id of the user who will own this keypair.
+    This parameter can be specified only if the provider is configured to use the credentials of an OpenStack administrator.

 * `public_key` - (Optional) A pregenerated OpenSSH-formatted public key.
     Changing this creates a new keypair.
 If a public key is not specified, then a public/private key pair will be automatically generated.
 If a pair is